co360/html-starter/static/readme.md

 this folder is not intended to use with `ojet` command as full JET project.
 We simply want to load a quick static file to test a single features.

-## What Are The `/ojet-starter/web` and `/ojet-starter/themes` Folders For?

-We often want to quickly test static HTML/CSS/JavaScript, but only with minimal libraries loaded.
-Most of the demo in this folder are standalone.
-Some we will load some libraries from `/ojet-starter/web` folder.
-This `/ojet-starter/web` folder is generated after we run `ojet build` in the parent directory for JET development.
-We can focus one static, standalone file to explore each of those dependencies libraries here.

-Here are few important third party libraries to explore:

-* `/ojet-starter/web/js/libs/require/`
-* `/ojet-starter/web/js/libs/jquery/`
-* `/ojet-starter/web/js/libs/knockout/`
-* `/ojet-starter/web/js/libs/oj/`

-The OJET comes with some CSS themes that we may explore:

-* `/ojet-starter/themes/alta/web/alta.css`
-* `/ojet-starter/themes/alta/web/fonts`
-* `/ojet-starter/themes/alta/web/images`

 ## How To Setup Web Server For Testing

 The `WebStorm` IDE comes with builtin web server that can test any of